e-conomic/vml-docs/docs/source/restapi.rst

 REST Interface
 ==============
-foobar

 Getting Predictions
 -------------------

-This is the text

-.. http:post:: /v1/(problem)
+.. http:post:: /problem/:problem/model/:model

-   Get a prediction for the problem based on the upload prediction data.

-   **Example request**:
+   :synopsis: Send a new SMS

+   Get a prediction for :code:`:problem` using :code:`:model`.
+Authorization with JWT token is required.
+If a `dsl` claim is present in the content of the JWT token the DataSetLocation will be used as training data for the call.

+   :reqjson array prediction_data: Array of elements to predict on.
+   :reqjson array training_data: Optinal, array of training data.

+   :resjson string feedback: feedback

+   :status 200: no error
+   :status 404: there's no user

    .. sourcecode:: http

-      POST /v1/econ-example-problem HTTP/1.1
+      POST /v1/problem/econ-example HTTP/1.1
       Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cC...
       Content-Type: application/json
       Content-Length: 517

       {
-          "prediction_data": [
+          "entries": [
               {
                   "text": "Taxa receipt"
               },